neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

                 "resolvedCallbacks": {}
             }
         }
-        "costs": {} // <- just to show for a future use case }
+        "costs": {} // <- just to show for a future use case, append other "extensions" }
 }
 ```

+Questisons:
+- Is JSON stringfy the query the best option we have?
+- For (very) large queries, will the payload size be an issue?

 ## Risks

 tbd

 ### Security consideration

-Do we expose an sensitive data this way?
+Do we expose any sensitive data this way?
 Needs to be on opt-in bases, even in the GraphQL Toolbox!

 ## Out of Scope